dfoxelf/debian_setup/README.md

 With this script you will be in the position of:

 - update and upgrade your system
-- Install all these previously selected programs
+- Install previously selected programs
 - Back up some configuration files (interfaces, sshd_config, etc)
 - Change host name
 - Change your dynamic IP to a static one.